lorensen/VTKExamples/src/VTKBook/11Chapter11.md

 }
 ```

 It is worth noting that in the createSceneGraph() method, the use of the previously defined ColorCube class and its insertion into the scene graph via the BranchGroup class.
-The setCapability() method is used to enable the cube’s transform to be modified and underlies an important concept.
+The setCapability() method is used to enable the cube's transform to be modified and underlies an important concept.
 To achieve the highest rendering rate, Java3D performs a number of optimizations on the scene graph.
 Many of these optimizations only work if certain properties of the nodes are guaranteed to not change.
-So by default most properties of a node are set to be “read only.”
+So by default most properties of a node are set to be "read only."
 To modify them after creation requires the specific call shown below.

 ``` java
 public BranchGroup createSceneGraph()